flaneurette/UX.js/README.md

 #### hello-world.html
 A simple example of how UX.js works.
 #### UX-render.html
 An example of rendering reusable UX components from the /components/ directory.
+#### UX-hamburger.html
+An example showing a hamburger toggle menu, same as ux-toggle.
+#### UX-toggle.html
+An example showing the toggle attribute, to switch a menu on/off
 #### UX-animate.html
 An example showing the animate attribute, to dynamically animate objects.
 #### UX-cascade.html